arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 	  -o OUTPUT, --output OUTPUT
 	                        File to write the solution (MST edge list) to.
 By default it written to the file `sol`.

+### Running

+When run, for instance like so: `python3 -m distalgo.runtime MST.dis`, the program produces a long list of output messages, each emenating from the nodes describing an operation that occured at the node.
+At the end of this long output,

 Test Cases
 ----------